 - Loss of bowel or bladder function if the nerve supplying the bladder and anal sphincters impinge.

-- Paralysis occurs in very severe circumstances.
+- Paralysis occurs in very severe circumstances but is not impossible.

 How it is Diagnosed?